Action 52 (NES)

 This game has a bugs page

-Action 52 is a terrible unlicensed cartridge containing 52 terrible games, a bundle which retailed for $200.
+The NES Action 52 is an unlicensed cartridge containing 52 different games (all made in-house at Active), a bundle which retailed for $200.
+While it sounds like a good deal (just $3.84 per game!), it's actually a huge ripoff - every single game is terrible, buggy, and not worth playing.
 If you played each game for a week, it would be the worst year of your life.

 Make your selection, now.